microsoft/PowerBI-Developer-Samples/README.md

 Home Page URL - http://localhost:21638

-Change the ApplicationId in the the appsettings.json file.
+Change the ApplicationId and GroupId in the the appsettings.json file.

 Build and Run the sample (if you are using the default app just build and run).